Direct detection of pseudo-Nambu-Goldstone dark matter in a two Higgs doublet plus singlet extension of the SM: Numerical impact in light of current and future experiments

 The cross-section limits from XENON1T, \htb{PandaX-4T, LZ} and Darwin, as shown in \htb{the top row of} \reffi{fig:scan}, were derived under the assumption that the DM particle under consideration accounts for the entire measured DM relic density as measured by Planck.
 However, in the S2HDM one can predict the DM relic abundance composed of the state $\chi$ assuming the standard freeze-out scenario, and in the parameter scans we only demanded that the predicted DM relic abundance is not larger than the measured value, thus leaving room for additional sources that contribute to the DM relic abundance.
 If the predicted abundance of the DM state $\chi$ is smaller than the measured value, the prospects for the \htm{DD} of DM decrease, since the number of scattering events in the detector is smaller compared to the number of scattering events expected based on the measured DM density.
-In order to account for the impact of the predicted relic abundance, it is illustrative to compare the upper limits on the scattering cross section from the DM \htm{DD} experiments against the predicted scattering cross section $\sigma_{\chi p}$ times a scaling factor
+In order to account for the impact of the predicted relic abundance, it is illustrative to compare the upper limits on the scattering cross section from \htm{DD} experiments against the predicted scattering cross section $\sigma_{\chi p}$ times a scaling factor

-where $(h^2 \Omega)_{\rm FO}$ is the theoretical prediction for the today's DM relic abundance based on the freeze-out mechanism (obtained with the help of \texttt{MicrOmegas}), and $(h^2 \Omega)_{\rm Planck} = (0.119 \pm 0.003)$ is the value as measured by \htm{the} Planck \htm{sattelite}~\cite{Planck:2018vyg}.
+where $(h^2 \Omega)_{\rm FO}$ is the theoretical prediction for today's DM relic abundance based on the freeze-out mechanism (obtained with the help of \texttt{MicrOmegas}), and $(h^2 \Omega)_{\rm Planck} = (0.119 \pm 0.003)$ is the value as measured by \htm{the} Planck \htm{satellite}~\cite{Planck:2018vyg}.